mjkillough/channels-task-queue/README.md

 print(task_context.status)
 ```

-(This example is expanded upon in `backend/`).
+(This example is expanded upon in `example/`, including a simple UI to play around with our dummy task).

 Future work:
-- A simple front-end that utilises the views exposed in `backend/` to give an example of its usage.
 - Complete the tests.
 Some are stubbed-out as comments, others are missing entirely.
 - Address TODOs throughout the code.
 - Allow keyword arguments to be passed to tasks.